-Elementary and Middle School
+Elementary and Middle School NSPF Star Rating Descriptors

-Category Policy Descriptors Recognizes a superior school that exceeds expectations for all students and subgroups on every indicator category with little or no exception.
+Category Policy Descriptors Recognizes a superior school that exceeds expectations for all students and subgroups on every Indicator 5 Stars category with little or no exception.
 A five-star school demonstrates superior academic performance and growth with no opportunity gaps.
-The school does not fail to meet expectations for any group on any indicator.
-These schools are recognized for distinguished performance.
+The school does not fail to meet expectations for any group on any Indicator.
 Recognizes a commendable school that has performed well for all students and subgroups.
-A four-star school demonstrates satisfactory to strong academic performance for all students.
-Further, the school is successfully promoting academic progress for all student groups as reflected in closing opportunity gaps.
-The school does not fail to meet expectations for any group on any indicator.
-A school identified for targeted support and improvement is not eligible to be classified as a four-star school or higher.
+A four-star school 4 Stars demonstrates satisfactory to strong academic performance for all students.
+Further, the school is successfully 4 3(a) 3 promoting academic progress for all student groups as reflected in closing opportunity gaps.
+The school does not fail to meet expectations for any group on any Indicator.
 Identifies an adequate school that has met the state's standard for performance.
-The all-students group has met expectations for academic achievement or growth.
-Subgroups meet expectations for academic achievement or growth with little exception; however, no group is far below standard.
-The school must submit an improvement plan that identifies supports tailored to subgroups and indicators that are below standard.
-A school identified for comprehensive support and improvement is not eligible to be classified as a three-star school or higher.
-Schools identified for targeted support and improvement are eligible to be classified as three-star schools.
+The all-students group has 3 Stars met expectations for academic achievement or growth.
+Subgroups meet expectations for academic 5 Stars achievement or growth with little exception; however, no group is far below standard.
+The school must submit an improvement plan that identifies supports tailored to subgroups and Indicators that are below standard.
 Identifies a school that has partially met the state's standard for performance.
-Students and subgroups often meet expectations for academic performance or growth but may have multiple areas that require improvement.
+Students and subgroups often 2 Stars meet expectations for academic performance or growth but may have multiple areas that require 2 Stars improvement.
 Areas requiring significant improvement are uncommon.
-The school must submit an improvement plan that identifies supports tailored to subgroups and indicators that are below standard.
-A two-star school in consecutive years is subject to state intervention.
-A school identified for targeted support and improvement or comprehensive support and improvement is eligible to be classified as a two-star school.
+The school must submit an improvement plan that identifies supports tailored to subgroups and Indicators that are below standard.
 Identifies a school that has not met the state's standard for performance.
-Students and subgroups are inconsistent in achieving performance standards.
+Students and subgroups are 1 Star inconsistent in achieving performance standards.
 A one-star school has multiple areas that require improvement including an urgent need to address areas that are significantly below standard.
-The school must submit an improvement plan that identifies supports tailored to subgroups and indicators that are below standard.
-The school is subject to state interventions.

-High School
+High School NSPF Star Rating Descriptors

-Category Policy Descriptors Recognizes a superior school that exceeds expectations for all students and subgroups on every indicator category with little or no exception.
+Category Policy Descriptors Recognizes a superior school that exceeds expectations for all students and subgroups on every Indicator 5 Stars category with little or no exception.
 A five-star school demonstrates superior academic performance and a superior graduation rate.
-The school does not fail to meet expectations for any group on any indicator.
-These schools are recognized for distinguished performance.
+The school does not fail to meet expectations for any group on any Indicator.
 Recognizes a commendable school that has performed well for all students and subgroups.
-A four-star school demonstrates satisfactory to strong academic performance for all students.
+A four-star school 4 Stars demonstrates satisfactory to strong academic performance for all students.
 Further, the school's graduation rate meets expectations.
-The school does not fail to meet expectations for any group on any indicator.
-A school identified for targeted support and improvement is not eligible to be classified as four-star school or higher.
+The school does not fail to meet expectations for any group on any Indicator.
 Identifies an adequate school that has met the state's standard for performance.
-The all-students group has met expectations for academic achievement.
-Subgroups meet expectations for academic achievement or show progress with little exception; however, no group is far below standard.
-The school must submit an improvement plan that identifies supports tailored to subgroups and indicators that are below standard.
-A school identified for comprehensive support and improvement is not eligible to be classified as a three-star school or higher.
-A school identified for targeted support and improvement is eligible to be classified as a three-star school.
+The all-students group has 3 Stars met expectations for academic achievement.
+Subgroups meet expectations for academic achievement or show 5 Stars progress with little exception; however, no group is far below standard.
+The school must submit an improvement plan that identifies supports tailored to subgroups and Indicators that are below standard.
 Identifies a school that has partially met the state's standard for performance.
 Students and subgroups often meet expectations for academic performance but may have multiple areas that require improvement.
-Areas requiring significant improvement are uncommon.
-The school must submit an improvement plan that identifies supports tailored to subgroups and indicators that are below standard.
+Areas 2 Stars requiring significant improvement are uncommon.
+The school must submit an improvement plan that identifies supports tailored to subgroups and Indicators that are below standard.
 A two-star school in consecutive years is subject to state intervention.
-A school identified for targeted support and improvement or comprehensive support and improvement is eligible to be classified as a two-star school.
 Identifies a school that has not met the state's standard for performance.
-Students ☆ and subgroups are inconsistent in achieving performance standards.
+Students and subgroups are 1 Star inconsistent in achieving performance standards.
 A one-star school has multiple areas that require improvement including an urgent need to address areas that are significantly below standard.
-The school must submit an improvement plan that identifies supports tailored to subgroups and indicators that are below standard.
-The school is subject to state interventions.